-An example of a simple affinity marketing is sports teams which show various logos on the clothes that they wear.
+An example of a simple affinity marketing campaign is sports teams that show various logos on the clothes that they wear.
 The sports teams get money and sponsorship to buy better equipment and to spend more on the team.
-The logos get their brand recognised and they can view the tie up as a branding exercise.
+The logos get their brand recognized and they can view the tie-up as a branding exercise.

 Similarly, if you look at any travel portal, you will see it as an affinity group wherein various people collaborate with each other.
-For example – travel agents, hotels, airlines, railways, food suppliers, local travel co ordinators, so on and so forth.
+For example – travel agents, hotels, airlines, railways, food suppliers, local travel coordinators, and so on.

 1) Benefits to Suppliers

-When joining an affinity group, the suppliers have the primary advantage of having access to the affinity group’s information, and therefore they get a better knowledge into a simplified target audience.
+When joining an affinity group, the suppliers have the primary advantage of having access to the affinity group’s information, and therefore they get a better knowledge of a simplified target audience.
 This advantage is bundled with a decrease in marketing research expenses, as they have the opportunity to carry out research programs together with other group members.
-Hence, it results in selling their products at a lower price, and consequently acquiring more customers.
+Hence, it results in selling their products at a lower price, and consequently acquiring more customer base.

 The customer lifetime value also gets higher, as the suppliers will spend less on retention rates, or simply because the customers will make purchases via other affinity group members.

-A significant benefit which cannot be overlooked, is the enhancement of business image especially when the business partners with an organization which already has a positive relationship with a group of consumers.
+A significant benefit that cannot be overlooked, is the enhancement of business image especially when the business partners with an organization that already has a positive relationship with a group of consumers.

-The affinity group’s data facilitates the operational efficiencies, like for instance the suppliers can target more accurately the marketing communications and deliver a clear marketing message.
+The affinity group’s data facilitates operational efficiencies, for instance, the suppliers can target more accurately the marketing communications and deliver a clear marketing message.
 Moreover, the knowledge that the affinity group possesses helps the suppliers to get a faster and deeper understanding of the target audience.

 2) Benefit to Affinity Groups

-Being all under one umbrella, affinity groups develop more opportunities for communication with its members which leads to effective collaboration and creates clear paths for achieving goals together.
+Being all under one umbrella, affinity groups develop more opportunities for communication with their members which leads to effective collaboration and creates clear paths for achieving goals together.